Atillo Balintawak World Arnis-Eskrima Original Saavedra Style

 The combination of these influences, coupled by GM Atillo’s experiences in numerous full contact challenge matches, evolved into the Atillo Balintawak Eskrima – Original Saavedra Style.

-Today, GM Crispulo “Ising” Atillo maintains an extremely busy schedule teaching his beloved art to students throughout the world at his training facility in Beaumont, CA and through his tremendously popular seminars throughout the United States.
+Today, GGM Crispulo “Ising” Atillo maintains an extremely busy schedule teaching his beloved art to students throughout the world at his training facility in Beaumont, CA and through his tremendously popular seminars throughout the United States.